DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 It is important to know that data can only queried by collection and timeframe.
 Also data can't be deleted, so consider this as a long term storage for immutable data.
-You can use this if you want a very
+You can use this if you want a very lightweight json data storage for your services.
+It shows